MarcoPellero/olitracker/README.md

 # oliTracker
-Simple "tool" to visualize your progress on tasks from previous Informatics Olympiads, to train yourself image
+Simple "tool" to visualize your progress on tasks from previous Informatics Olympiads, to train yourself

+Both the API and the site are hosted at https://alenygam.olitracker.com

+Thanks to alenygam for hosting the site for free during development, i plan to get a domain and host it myself once i'm satisfied with it

 ## How to contribute
 To setup this repository locally, ensure you have the following installed: